Advanced Micro Devices (AMD)

 Using the app that AMD created with Skuid, reps could clone a previous quarter’s forecast as a starting point for the next quarter, scaling it up or down as they saw fit.
 This helped sellers save time with data entry and focus on the deltas.

-Alfredo Silva, UI/capabilities manager of sales and business operations agrees.
-“Just the exposure to Skuid helped us understand what makes sense to do natively in Salesforce versus what we can do in Skuid.
+Alfredo Silva, UI capabilities manager at AMD, said “Just the exposure to Skuid helped us understand what makes sense to do natively in Salesforce versus what we can do in Skuid.
 And, it helps us understand how we can deliver service to our users because it's opened our eyes much more.”

 Sandy Walker, global salesforce administrator, appreciates how much the team learned about its own data and regional processes.